Lesson 7 – SAPTHA SWARAS

 7 Saptha Swaras

-SHADJA (SA)
+Shadja (SA)

 Shadja is the first saptha swaras in classical music.
 The extended form of Sa is Shadja.
 Shadja has no specific pitch but is set to be the scale’s tonic.
 All the other swaras are based on Shadja.
 It is a svara of all twelve notes in that it can take on any pitch.

-RISHABHA (RI)
+Rishabha (RI)

-Rishabha is the second saptha swaras.
+Rishabha is the second swaras.
 Risabha and Rishabh are two more names for this swara.
 The extended form of Re is Rishaba.
 It is a semitone above Shadja.
 Rishabha has a calming and relaxing effect.

-GANDHARA (GA)
+Gandhara (GA)

-MADHYAMA (MA)
+Madhyama (MA)

-PANCHAMA (PA)
+Panchama (PA)

-Panchama is the fifth saptha swaras.
+Panchama is the fifth swaras.
 Pancham is another name for this swara.
 The extended form of Pa is Panchama.
 It is a whole tone below Rishabha.
 Panchama has a tranquilizing effect, and it creates compositions that are relaxing and peaceful.

-DHAIVATA (DHA)
+Dhavita (DHA)

-Dhaivata is the sixth saptha swaras.
+Dhaivata is the sixth swaras.
 The extended form of Dha is Dhaivat.
 It is a semitone below Gandhara.
 Dhaivata has a stimulating effect, and it creates compositions that are energizing and vibrant.

-NISHADA (NI)
+Nishada (NI)

-Nishada is the seventh saptha swaras.
+Nishada is the seventh swaras.
 Nisada or Nishad are other names for this swara.
 Shorthand for “Ni” is “Nishada.”
 It is a whole tone below Gandhara.
 Nishada has a stimulating effect, and it creates compositions that are lively and exciting.

 How To Sing Saptha Swaras Correctly?